bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.4.
 Governing Authority

-[Mining Association of Canada (MAC)](https://mining.ca/) is the Governing Authority responsible for this Governance Framework (GF).
+The [Mining Association of Canada (MAC)](https://mining.ca/) is the Governing Authority responsible for this Governance Framework (GF).
 The contact information for MAC during the pilot phase of development is:

 * 	**Name:** Ben Chalmers
 * 	**Title:** Senior Vice President